tejasupmanyu/tejasupmanyu.dev/src/pages/rollup-a-react-typescript-app/index.md

 ## Why Rollup? ⛩

-Well, there are a few tools more widely used and as well managed and supported as [Webpack](https://webpack.js.org).
+Well, there are very few tools more widely used and as well managed and supported as [Webpack](https://webpack.js.org).
 So the question begs, Why Rollup when we have Webpack?
-Well, let’s start with why Webpack as well? first.
+Let’s start with why Webpack as well? first.
 Webpack started as an effort to make building complex single page applications easier.
-As client side javascript apps grew in size and complexity - modules came into picture, there was a need of sophisticated bundling and shipping of these modules to the users’ browser.
+As client side javascript grew in size and complexity - modules came into picture, there was a need of sophisticated tooling for bundling and shipping of these modules to the users’ browser.

 Webpack burst onto the scene, starting in 2012, with its’ two amazing features that paved the way complex web applications -